Who are we?

 - Arms and armour - plate/mail and padded.

-- Herbs and herbalism.
-We have created our own large herb garden at school which provides the materials for the display.
+- Herbs and herbalism - in 2011-12 we completed our own large herb garden at the School, which will provide the materials for this display in the future.

-- Trebuchet - we have a large 16 foot high trebuchet as well as a smaller four foot version, both working .
+- Trebuchet - we have a large 14-foot high trebuchet as well as a smaller four -foot version, both working.
 We have painted mantlets, stakes and pavises to present a siege work.
+We now have a heavy crossbow mounted on a stand suitable for siege work.
+It is a copy of the large crossbow in Payne Gallway's seminal book.
+In 2013 we won the Challenge of the Catapults competition organised by English Heritage at the major national festival 'History Live'.